Bard IVC Filter Migration Lawyers

 - Internal bleeding

 - Lower limb DVT (deep vein thrombosis)

 - Severe constant pain in the chest, heart or other locations throughout the body

 A federal court class-action lawsuit was originally filed in September 2012 against the manufacturers of the Bard Recovery and G2 IVC filter devices.
 Since then, lawsuits have been filed in Florida, Pennsylvania, Illinois, California and other courts in the nation.
 Each suit involves a series of allegations that the manufacturer knew, or at a minimum should have known, the potentially life-threatening side effects their products produce.

 The lawsuits claim that the company failed to provide adequate warning of the serious side effects, and should be held financially accountable.
-Seasoned attorneys are protecting the rights of victims of injury or death caused by the Bard IVC filter to ensure fair and adequate compensation for their loss, suffering, pain and damages.Get A Free Case Review of Your Bard IVC Filter Complication Case Now!
+Seasoned attorneys are protecting the rights of victims of injury or death caused by the Bard IVC filter to ensure fair and adequate compensation for their loss, suffering, pain and damages.Get A Consultation With a Bard IVC Filter Complication Lawyer Today

 For additional information about our IVC filter complication practice see the pages below: